webdriverio/webdriverio/packages/wdio-reporter/README.md

 }
 ```

-The WDIOReporter calls your event functions if provided when an event was triggered and provides information on that event in a consistent format.
+The `Reporter` parent class calls your event functions if provided when an event was triggered and provides information on that event in a consistent format.
 You can always register your own listener to receive the raw data that was provided by the framework, e.g. instead of using the `onSuiteStart` method you can do:

 ```js
 this.on('suite:start', (raw) => {